Stephanie Del Valle: Miss World 2021

-Del Valle was set to co-host Miss World 2021 alongside Peter Andre and Fernando Allende at the José Miguel Agrelot Coliseum, though the December final was postponed to March 2022 due to the Omicron variant ramping cases on the island and leaving 23 out of the 97 contestants to test positive for the virus.
+Del Valle was set to co-host Miss World 2021 alongside Peter Andre and Fernando Allende at the José Miguel Agrelot Coliseum, though the December final was postponed to March 2022 due to the surging Omicron variant cases on the island, with 23 out of the 97 contestants testing positive for the virus.

-A month before the finale's new date, Del Valle and her nonprofit organization Reignite Puerto Rico were served with a lawsuit alleging a breach of contract and embezzlement with the organization Puerto Rico with a Purpose (led by venture capitalist Brock Pierce) after the pageant's initial cancellation in December 2021, demanding a minimum of 1.25 million in back payments.
+A month before the finale's new date, Del Valle and her nonprofit organization Reignite Puerto Rico were served with a lawsuit alleging a breach of contract and embezzlement with the organization Puerto Rico with a Purpose (led by venture capitalist Brock Pierce) after the pageant's initial cancellation in December 2021, demanding a minimum of $1.25 million in back payments.
 They are also claiming $1.5 million for damages against the non-profit organization.

 Del Valle went on the record on her social media and on Puerto Rican television to refute the lawsuit, stating that "[The] allegations are baseless, completely false."
-Del Valle and her parents then countersued Puerto Rico with a Purpose for $31 million for 'emotional damages caused by the alleged defamation against the former beauty queen.
+Del Valle and her parents then countersued Puerto Rico with a Purpose for $31 million for alleged emotional damages caused against the former beauty queen.

 On February 28, 2022, Del Valle took to Instagram to announce she would no longer be hosting the pageant's 70th edition, claiming "It is contrary to my ethics and moral principles to continue working with an organization that has acted in a defamatory, frivolous and unfair manner; solely for the purpose of causing harm."

 On March 10, 2022, the Miss World organization sent out a press release from CEO and Chairman Julia Morely stating that "[...] part of the information that was being spread in the media was simply not true."
 Puerto Rico with a Purpose's lawsuit against Del Valle and Del Valle's countersuit are still active.